-None; can be taken concurrently with BIOL 2010 or BIOL 2020.
-However, it is strongly recommended that students take no more than one of these courses (BIOL 2010, BIOL 2020 or BIOL 2230) in a given semester.
+BIOL 2230 has no prerequisites, and it can be taken concurrently with BIOL 2010 or BIOL 2020.
+It is strongly recommended that students take only one of these courses (BIOL 2010, BIOL 2020 or BIOL 2230) in a semester because of the demanding workload.

 - The Microbial World and You